Do you find yourself saying “I’m tired” several times during the week?

 If you’re tired of being tired, make a change.
-Use this list to improve your sleep.
+Follow this list of suggestions to improve your sleep.

 - Check the side effects of medications you take.
 It may be causing you to be tired.

-- Track if you are getting sufficient sleep.
+- Track if you’re getting sufficient sleep.
 On average, people need eight hours of sleep.

 - De-stress by learning meditation or other techniques to control your reaction to tough situations.

 - Increase your physical activity.
-Play your favorite music and dance like no one is watching.
+If you don’t like to workout, try playing your favorite music and dance like no one is watching.